 Coronation Chicken Salad is a British classic!
+A scrumptious combination of cooked cold chicken, dried apricots, arugula, toasted almonds, green onions and cilantro in a curry flavoured creamy dressing.
 Here is my version that will surely please everyone who is into delicious food!

 Coronation Chicken Salad is an absolute staple when it comes to British lunches but it remains relatively unknown outside of the British Isles.
 I, for one never heard of it until we moved to London years ago.

 As with many classic recipes, this one is ubiquitous in most UK shops, which is both good and bad.
 It’s great because many tourists get to be introduced to the local specialty.